 The beautiful Prosecco Hills are famous for its vineyards and sparkling wine production and have been designated a UNESCO World Heritage Site in 2019.
 The small towns of Conegliano and Valdobbiadene have well-preserved historical city cores, but we actually preferred exploring the surrounding landscape.

-A great way to do that is by driving the Prosecco Road, a circular road passing through countless medieval villages and attractive hilly landscapes covered by vineyards.
-It’s hard to imagine a better way to enjoy Italy than by drinking some sparkling wine while gazing over this serene landscape.
+A great way to do that is by driving the Prosecco Road, a circular road, which passes through countless medieval villages and attractive hilly landscapes covered by vineyards, with lots of great viewpoints along the way.

 See also: An Itinerary for Driving the Prosecco Road Through Italy’s Beautiful Prosecco Hills